TikaFlow/bash-sql/README.md

 Returns the maximum value of `expr`.
 MAX() may take a string argument; in such cases, it returns the maximum string value.

+### md5

+> prototype: md5(`str`)

+Calculates an MD5 128-bit checksum for the string.
+The value is returned as a string of 32 hexadecimal digits, or NULL if the argument was NULL.

 ### min

 > prototype: min(`expr`)